microsoft/fluentui/packages/react-card/Spec.md

 1. Focus

-   Initial focus is set on card, to access items within the card use EnterKey or Spacebar
+   Initial focus is set on card, to access items within the card use `EnterKey` or `Spacebar`

 2. Focus-Inside

    Focus moves to first actionable item in the card.
 Use `ArrowKeys` or `TabKey` to move focus to child elements within the card.
-To exit card use EscKey, to move focus back to card
+To exit card use `EscKey`, to move focus back to card

 #### Selectable cards